zaphodbeeblebrox3rd/webscraper/README.md

 **Usage**:
 - Ensure that the necessary dependencies are installed and the environment is activated.
+> This means you need to 'conda activate your_environment_name' before you try to run any of the scripts!
+< .is-info >

 - Run the script using Python:

   ```bash